-We believe that our financial position is strong, and we have substantial liquidity with \$452 million of available cash and cash equivalents and available and undrawn committed credit lines of approximately \$698 million at March 31, 2021 to cover short-term liquidity requirements and anticipated growth in the foreseeable future.
-The nominal amount of credit available is subject to a leverage ratio maximum of 3.5x EBITDA, as discussed in Liquidity and Capital Resources, which effectively limits additional debt or lowered cash balances by approximately \$600 million.
+We believe that our financial position is strong.
+We have substantial liquidity with \$402 million of available cash and cash equivalents and available and undrawn, under all its lines of credit of approximately \$482 million at March 31, 2022 to cover short-term liquidity requirements and anticipated growth in the foreseeable future.
+The nominal amount of credit available is subject to a leverage ratio maximum of 3.5x EBITDA, as discussed in Liquidity and Capital Resources, which effectively limits additional debt or lowered cash balances by approximately \$350 million.